5 new books to read this week

 HARDBACK (NON-FICTION)

-3. Why Has Nobody Told Me This Before by Dr Julie Smith
+5. Why Has Nobody Told Me This Before? by Dr Julie Smith

 (Compiled by Waterstones)